AugustoTI/template-next-ts/README.md

 </aside>
 <br />

-## Generating and testing static serverless builds on Next 13
+## Generating and testing static serverless builds on NextJS 14

-On version 13 of NextJS, a new way of exporting your project to static or [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) and serverless was introduced (replacing the old command `next export`).
+On version 14 of NextJS, a new way of exporting your project to static or [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) and serverless was introduced (replacing the old command `next export`).